Jane arrives at the funeral nervous, but full of hope.

-We walked up the steps and along the passage to the front room.
+They walked up the steps and along the passage to the front room.
 It was spacious with two large dividing doors opened up between the two rooms.
-The rooms were full of people and I felt nervous, feeling as if all the eyes were on me.
-Again, I regretted wearing my uniform, thinking it made me conspicuous.
+The rooms were full of people and Jane felt nervous, feeling as if all the eyes were on her.
+Again, she regretted wearing her uniform, thinking it made her conspicuous.

-Eleanor was standing talking to another woman on the far side of the room next to the window.
-I walked over and Eleanor turned to look at me.
+Elsie was standing talking to another woman on the far side of the room next to the window.
+Jane walked over and Elsie turned to look at her.

-"Hello," I said, dearly wishing to say more, but feeling a little reluctant.
+"Hello," Jane said, dearly wishing to say more, but feeling a little reluctant.

-"And who are you?"
-Eleanor asked.
-"And why are you dressed like an American soldier?"
+"Who are you?"
+Elsie asked.
+"And why are you dressed like a soldier?"

 "I'm your daughter."
-An embarrassing silence spread across the room as the woman stared at me.
-Others were also staring and I felt as if everyone in the room was staring at me.
-I suddenly felt vulnerable, as if I were a small wingless bird in a room full of cats.
+An embarrassing silence spread across the room as the woman stared at her.
+Others were also staring and she felt as if everyone in the room was staring at her.
+She suddenly felt vulnerable, as if she were a small wingless bird in a room full of cats.